paklids/centos7-usb-kickstart/README.md

 # centos7-usb-kickstart
 Files needed to boot a system from USB and autoconfig via kickstart

+## What do I need to know?

+It is essential to determine how the system you want to build boots from USB.
+If your system leverages the newer standard UEFI, then you will want to edit grub.cfg.
+If your system uses the legacy boot method, you will want to edit isolinux.cfg .

 ## How to use this:

 1. Download and install Rufus on a Windows system (instructions using dd are in-process)
  * https://downloads.tomsguide.com/Rufus,0301-53760.html

 2. Download Centos 7 minimal iso
  * http://isoredirect.centos.org/centos/7/isos/x86_64/CentOS-7-x86_64-Minimal-1810.iso